Table of Contents

 Knack currently supports the following two processors:

-We recommend Stripe because it offers a more seamless experience.
-Your user can complete the entire payment process directly from Knack and you can implement features for a customer to store their card information to make easy future payments.
+We highly recommend using Stripe as your payment processor because it provides a seamless experience for your users.
+With Stripe, your customers can complete the entire payment process directly within Knack, and you can even implement features that allow them to conveniently store their card information for future payments.

-We use the Stripe.js v2 library to send the card data from our front end, we never allow credit card data to touch our servers.
+To ensure the utmost security, we utilize the Stripe.js v2 library to securely transmit card data directly from our front end.
+This means that we never store or have access to any credit card information on our servers.

 PayPal Express Checkout

-From the PayPal page the user can choose to use a credit card or their PayPal funds to make the payment.
+Users will have the option to choose between using a credit card or their PayPal funds to make the payment on the PayPal page.

-With Paypal, you can use any payment method you've linked to your account.
+Note: You have the flexibility to use any payment method that you have linked to your PayPal account.

 Payment processors can be added in the E-Commerce section of your App Settings:

-You can add multiple processors of the same type (2 different Stripe accounts, for example).
-To add a new processor, click on the ‘Add Processor’ button and Select a Processor Type:
+You have the option to add multiple processors of the same type, such as having two different Stripe accounts.
+To add a new processor, simply click on the "Add Processor" button and select the type of processor you want to add.

 Depending on the Processor selected, you’ll need to enter the following credentials: